 - central nervous system and head and neck

-Each paper consists of 75 single best answer (SBA) questions and each exam is 2 hours long.
-There is no negative marking.
+Each paper consisted of 75 single best answer (SBA) questions and each exam was 2 hours long.

 Candidates that fail to pass at least three modules by the autumn 2017 sitting will not be allowed to take any more modular exams and will have to clear the new synoptic part A.